shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You don’t gain chaos points from this feature while unconscious.

+You don’t lose any chaos points when you go to sleep, fall unconscious, or die.

 ### Chaos Release

 At level 3, you can let out your chaotic urges.
 Whenever you gain chaos points, you may use your reaction to cast a spell you know from your bonded schools.